nexiality/documentation/release/nexial-core-v3.0.changelog.md

 - additional arguments set to chromedriver to remove the "Chrome is being controlled by automated test software" warning.
 - added code to handle the situation where clearing out an input field would invoke the containing page to reload (as intended by the web application in question).
+- fixed unintended error when switching to another window that contains no content (such as file download popup window).

 ### [webalert](../commands/webalert)